heyuanYao-pku/heyuanYao-pku.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- 3D Motion Generation
 - Physics-based Character Animation
-- Rigidbody simulation

 # Education to show in About widget
 education: